htrajan/ht-drawsteel/Classes/Shadow/1st-Level Features/1st-Level College Features/Black Ash Teleport.md

 | **Keywords:** Magic | **Type:** Maneuver |
 | **Distance:** Self  | **Target:** Self   |

 **Effect:** You teleport up to 5 squares.
 If you end this movement in concealment or cover, you can use the Hide maneuver even if you are observed.
-If you attack another creature while hidden from this ability or on the same turn after using this ability, the attack gains `(SURGE)`.
+If you attack another creature while hidden from this ability or on the same turn after using this ability, the attack gains `⚡`.

 **Spend Insight:** You teleport 1 additional square for each insight spent.